Stake on Polkadot

 How high are the Polkadot staking rewards? keyboard_arrow_right

 The highest historical rewards rate is 18% as an average over the last year.
 Currently, it is around 15%.
 However, the historical rewards rate is not indicative of future rewards, as the network conditions that affect rewards payouts are constantly in flux.
+You can check most recent rate on the Staking Dashboard.

 Is Polkadot Proof of Stake? keyboard_arrow_right

 Polkadot uses a patented Nominated Proof of Stake (NPoS) system where nominators back validators with their own stake as a show of faith in the good behavior of the validator.
-Compared to the classical Proof of Stake, NPoS is a greener, fairer, and more decentralized, as it distributes the work to prevent those with only large amounts in their wallet to outperform smaller validators, and thus also saves computing power.
+Compared to the classical Proof of Stake, NPoS is greener, fairer, and more decentralized, as it distributes the work to prevent those with only large amounts in their wallet to outperform smaller validators, and thus also saves computing power.

 What risks do I have when staking DOT? keyboard_arrow_right

 In Polkadot, if the validator misbehaves and gets slashed, both the validator and the nominator could lose some of their assets.
 As a result, it's critical to carefully consider your nominees.
+Slashes are also applied to members of nomination pools.